 Interactive & Immersive Performance and Media & Communication BA (with Foundation Year)UCAS Code: IM46|Duration: 4|Full Time|Both Campuses|UCAS Campus Code: L46

-Please note that this course is open for 2021/22 entry only
+Please note: this course is for 2022/23 entry only

 If you want an exciting career in the media but also want to understand how and why the media reports and represents the world in the ways it does, studying at Hope is the next step for you.
 Media and Communication provides you with an opportunity to closely study and analyse the ways in which the media industry shapes and is shaped by our world.
-Our degrees (Combined and Single Honours) are designed to help you become an industry leader who is equipped to take on the critical task of ensuring a more reliable, trustworthy media industry, and to work as a cross-platform media practitioner.
+Our degrees (Combined and Single Honours) are designed to help you become an industry leader equipped to take on the key task of working towards a more reliable, trustworthy media industry, and to work as a cross-platform media practitioner.

 If you choose to take Single Honours Media and Communication, you explore the history and theory of film and other visual media, such as photography and animation, and the cultural and creative contexts in which they are produced and consumed.
 We also think one of the best ways to study creativity is by making things, so you have the opportunity to make films (drama, documentary or animation), produce photographic portfolios, work in a studio and write screenplays.
 Our curriculum is taught by lecturers with a reputation for international research and by a practitioner who has made BAFTA and EMMY award winning programmes and animated films.

 Media and Communication at Liverpool Hope is underpinned by the notion of interrogating power.
 We believe that the media must always be held to account and has a responsibility to pursue social justice.
 Whether it be through journalism, digital and social media theory and applied skills, our aim is to produce graduates who will make a better world.For more details and information about this course visit:

 Media & Communication